Updated October 2017

 Graham Zimmerman in the lightest and most compressable jacket in our review, the Outdoor Research Helium II, while climbing in the North Cascades.

 For some users, light is right.
-We value lightweight clothing and equipment, but not at the expense of function.
+We value lightweight clothing and equipment, but not at the expense of the functionality of a given piece of equipment for its required tasks.
 If you're thru-hiking 2,000 miles, climbing technical terrain, or riding your bicycle from coast to coast, weight is your primary concern.
-Around town, weight is less significant.
+Around town, weight is less significant and keeping your hands cozy may take priority.

 Many jacket users have several priorities above weight, including breathability, comfort, and the right combination of features.
 Let weight be the final deciding factor if you're torn between two products that meet your needs.

-A small break in the storm and the sun pops out on day 6 of the Isolation Traverse with Snow Field Peak and the Neve Glacier in the background and a REI Rhyolite jacket in the foreground.
-On extended trips like this weight and comprehensibility balanced with durability become bigger considerations.
+A small break in the storm as the sun pops out on day 6 of the Isolation Traverse.
+Snow Field Peak and the Neve Glacier in the background and an REI Rhyolite jacket in the foreground.
+On extended trips like this, weight and comprehensibility balanced with durability become greater considerations.

 The Outdoor Research Helium II

-is the lightest model tested, weighing in at 6.5 ounces.
+is the straight-up lightest model tested, weighing in at 6.5 ounces.
 That's half the weight (or even less) of most of the jackets reviewed.
-If weight is your primary concern, this jacket is hard to beat and is one of the lightest waterproof breathable models currently available.
-We were impressed that while the Helium isn't feature-rich, we feel like it has most of the things you'd want, such as above-average mobility, a well-designed hood, and a tiny stuff pocket with a clip-in loop.
+If weight is your primary concern, this contender is pretty hard to beat and is one of the lightest waterproof breathable models currently available.
+We were impressed that while the Helium isn't feature-rich, we feel like it has most of the features many people find most important, such as above-average mobility, a well-designed hood, and a tiny stuff pocket with a clip-in loop.
 The next lightest jackets tested were the Arc'teryx Beta SL

 (11 ounces), which was the lightest of Gore-tex or eVent contenders, as well as the Patagonia Torrentshell